zenkaeser/Git-1/week1/review.md

 ### 2.3.1 add and commit

-The basic git workflow consists of two steps.
+The basic Git workflow consists of two steps.
 First, you add files/changes (to the Index) to be committed.
 ```
 $ git add <file_name>